Martin1982/live-broadcast-sonata-admin-bundle/README.md

 }
 ```

-Next add the sub class for the channelAdmin in Resources/config/admin.yml for
+Next add the subclass for the channelAdmin in Resources/config/admin.yml for

     sonata.admin.channel
         calls: